Between the Buried and Me discography

-Between the Buried and Me is a North Carolina-based progressive metal band.
+Between the Buried and Me is a North Carolina-based progressive metalcore band.
 The discography of the group has seen a shift from a short, song-based approach in their earlier albums to a more conceptual approach in their later offerings.
 The band has been known throughout their career for employing a wide variety of musical styles in their compositions, often combining them with technically demanding playing.